 “I will be right outside.”
 Emeka said and left the room.

 “What’s wrong?
 Idriss please… Is something wrong with my father?
 Auntie Yele wasn’t there again when I went round last night.”
 She placed the drink on the rug beside the sofa’s heel.

-“It’s okay, baby.”
+“It’s okay, babe.”
 He knelt in front of her.
 Her small bump showed in the floral, mesh dress she had on.
-She looked more beautiful than he had even seen her look.
+She looked more beautiful than he’d even seen her.
 Radiant and Strong.
 She didn’t look ill.

 “Whatever it is, just tell me.”

 “I’m trying to…” He looked away from her.
 Telling her was proving harder than he thought it would be.

 “What have you done?”

 He opened his mouth and closed it again.
 All that came out was a groan.
 Grabbing her hands, he positioned his head straight and settled his eyes on the spot between her chin and lips.
 “I’m sure there is no need to worry but you should still go for a test.”

 She took her hands from his without uttering a sound.